sei-ml/AKALL/README.md

 CS EA-B123-C5-S32-H2-G0-WA-P0-L2
 ```
 ###### Run capture sequence console:
-A python script, executed form the host machine, to send capture sequences and communicate with the contained machine via UNIX sockets.
+A python script, executed form the host machine, to send capture and storage management sequences and communicate with the contained machine via UNIX sockets.
 Please note that the script will add the execution timestamp as a last parameter in the capture sequence.
 ```
 cd include/
 sudo python3 socket_coms_console.py